saoudh/db-vendo-client/readme.md

 This is a very early version.
 What works:

 * rudimentary `/journeys` including lowest prices
+* `/locations`, `/locations/nearby`
+* `/departures`, `/arrivals` (requires a DB API Key for RIS::Boards, maybe you find one somewhere ;)

-What doesn't work (yet):
+What doesn't work (yet, see TODO's scattered around the code):

-* `/journeys` details like scheduledDays, stop/station groups, tickets, some line details (see TODO's scattered around the code)...
+* `/journeys` details like scheduledDays, stop/station groups, tickets, some line details ...
+* `/journeys` uses different tripIds compared to departure and arrival boards...
+* certain stop details like products for `/locations` and geopositions for departures and arrivals
+* some query options like BahnCards etc.
 * all other endpoints

+Feel free report anything that you stumble upon via Issues or create a PR :)

 Also consult the relevant **[documentation](https://github.com/public-transport/hafas-rest-api/docs/readme.md)** of [hafas-client](https://github.com/public-transport/hafas-client/) (but beware of the limited functionality of db-vendo-client).